-Halloween isn't just about candy and costumes.
-For adults, the spooky holiday is a great opportunity to let loose and get a little crazy.
-If you're all dressed up and ready to celebrate, you don't want the party to be a dud.
-Try out some drinking games to spice up the celebration.
+Halloween isn't always about candy and costumes.
+For some adults, the spooky holiday can be a great opportunity to let loose with friends.
+If you're all dressed up and ready to celebrate, try out some of these fun drinking games to spice up your spooky get together.

 Purchase some single-serving size bottles of liquor and place them into a bucket filled with water, just like if you were bobbing for apples.
 When someone pulls the small bottle out of the water with their teeth, they have to drink it.
 If you want to stick with apples, carve a number into the side of the fruits before putting them into the water.
 When someone pulls out the apple, they have to take that number of shots or sips of their drink.

 Pick out your favorite scary movie and make up a few simple drinking rules.
 For example, you could take a shot every time someone gets killed, or chug a drink every time scary music plays.
 Regulate your rules so that the trigger is as frequent or infrequent as you like.